 So we launched with a model focused on:

 So we responded accordingly, making ourselves visible when people were looking for alternatives to them.
-Think: small company (us) vs big company (them).
+Think: big company (them) vs small company (us).

 Since then we’ve become hugely proud at the level of attention they give us (and also by the increase in new entrants to this market since we started).
 In a strange kind of way we love Lead Forensics because they help us to sell more, which is really kind of them.
-They visit our website most days, they have lots to say about us to people they speak to (negative of course) and through it all we’ve always been very honest by saying:
+They visit our website most days, they have lots to say about us to people they speak to (negative of course) and through it all we’ve always been very honest by saying words to the effect of:

 Try Lead Forensics and try us and others all at the same time.
 Don’t be forced into a sale but do be open to discussing what your website data actually means because our history is in website success, not purely trying to follow up on companies that have visited your website (which is such a limited approach).
 Having invested time in looking at a range of solutions then you will make your own mind up about what’s right for you.